oopanuga/oopanuga.github.io/_posts/2014-7-18-NDC-Oslo-CoreSoftwareDesignPrinciples.md

 Remember this Kid A mate that is new in your company.
 Everybody says he writes long methods.
 You want to check...

-	-_How was your weekend Kid A?_
+	-How was your weekend Kid A?

-	- _At 19.00 on Saturday I took my car, drive to Albert Hall using Ring3, arrived to a concert by Radiohead, it was great, they played the full album called as me, Johny Greenwood did a mistake in a song, I drank 6 beers and a few shots so I had to sleep in a park and I couldn´t speak to that girl I like, so on Sunday I had a huge handover..._
+	-At 19.00 on Saturday I took my car, drive to Albert Hall using Ring3, arrived to a concert by Radiohead, it was great, they played the full album called as me, Johny Greenwood did a mistake in a song, I drank 6 beers and a few shots so I had to sleep in a park and I couldn´t speak to that girl I like, so on Sunday I had a huge handover..._
 	Ten minutes later...

-	- _Ouch, please stop, TMI_.
+	-Ouch, please stop, TMI.

-	- _Oh, you told me how was my weekend, what´s up?_
+	-Oh, you told me how was my weekend, what´s up?

-	- _Yeah right, I thought you could explain me how was your weekend without doing the same you do in code.
-You are the guy that writes long methods, aren´t you?_
+	- Yeah right, I thought you could explain me how was your weekend without doing the same you do in code.
+You are the guy that writes long methods, aren´t you?

 His answer was too long, he of course violated SRP.
 We don´t speak to people like this.
 We will usually prefer to speak to colleagues like this: